Payoneer: Services

-In October 2019, the company launched a service aimed for small and medium-sized businesses to send payments anywhere in the world quickly and cheaply.
+In October 2019, the company launched a service aimed for small and medium-sized businesses to send payments anywhere in the world.

 Business

 The company is headquartered in New York City.
-As of 2019, the company employed approximately 1,200 people, and served over 4 million customers in 14 offices around the world.
+As of 2019, the company employed approximately 1,200 people, and served over 4 million customers.
 In 2019 the company was valued at over $1 billion.

 In order to lawfully remit money within the European Single Market, Payoneer was registered with the Gibraltar Financial Services Commission until Brexit, when it moved to Ireland.

 Global reach

 Philippines

-In 2009, Payoneer became available for use in the Philippines and later opened offices in Manila in 2016.
-Since 2015, sales volume has grown for Payoneer by 907% in the Philippines.
+In 2009, Payoneer became available for use in the Philippines.

-Japan

-The company opened offices in Japan in 2016.
-It partnered with the Japanese-based e-commerce giant Rakuten in a deal aimed at opening up their US site, Rakuten.com, to vendors outside the USA.

-Korea
+South Korea

-Payoneer partnered with the Korean online B2B marketplace EC21.
+Payoneer partnered with the South Korean online B2B marketplace EC21.
 In 2017, the company released an Integrated Payments API for SaaS providers to link cross-border B2B payments across cloud platforms.
-In 2018 the company opened and office in Seoul.
+In 2018 the company opened an office in Seoul.

 Britain/EU

 In June 2017, the company opened an office in London.
-To protect EAA customers from Brexit-related effects, Payoneer opened a new office in Dublin in May 2020.
+To protect European Economic Area customers from Brexit-related effects, Payoneer opened a new office in Dublin in May 2020.

 Pakistan

 Payoneer operates in Pakistan with MCB Bank, Standard Chartered, and Faysal Bank, among others.

-In Pakistan, Paypal isn’t available, so Payoneer offers a feasible alternative and is used by people who need to transfer funds internationally or by international companies based abroad.
-The majority of Payoneer users are freelancers due to Pakistan’s large number of freelance service providers.
-Right now, Payoneer is offering a cash-receiving facility from websites like Upwork, Freelancer, Fiverr, Elance, Guru, Amazon, etc. It is also possible to buy things online with Payoneer.